gaelforget/ClimateModels.jl/docs/src/functionalities.md

 ## Files and Cloud Support

-There are various ways that numerical model output gets archived to, distributed through, and retrieved from the internet.
-In some cases downloading data can be the most convenient approach.
-In others it can be more advantageous to compute in the cloud and only download final results for plotting.
+There are various ways that numerical model output gets archived, distributed, and retrieved.
+In some cases downloading data from the web can be most convenient.
+In others we would compute in the cloud and just download final results for plotting.

-`ClimateModels.jl` leverages mature Julia packages to read common file formats used in climate science.
+`ClimateModels.jl` leverages standard Julia packages to read common file formats.
 [Downloads.jl](https://github.com/JuliaLang/Downloads.jl), [NetCDF.jl](https://github.com/JuliaGeo/NetCDF.jl), [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl), [CSV.jl](https://github.com/JuliaData/CSV.jl), and [TOML.jl](https://github.com/JuliaLang/TOML.jl) are direct dependencies of `ClimateModels.jl`.

 ```@example main
 fil=joinpath(pathof(MC),"run02.csv")